Home

 which may contain

-onions; and other brands may contain high levels of
+and some brands may contain high levels of

 sodium,